steamship-core/python-client/docs/plugins/developing/index.rst

 4. Deployment can be done via the Steamship CLI or pre-configured GitHub Actions scripts

-A quick setup is below, and details are located in:
+A quick setup is below, with full details are located in the following pages:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    Environment Setup <environment-setup>
-   Steamship Manifest <steamship-manifest>
+   The Steamship Manifest <steamship-manifest>
-   Blocks and Tags <thinking-in-blocks-and-tags>
-   Async Plugins <async-plugins>
-   Testing <testing>
+   Writing Tests <testing>
-   Deploying <deploying-plugins>
+   Deploying Plugins <deploying-plugins>

+As you develop, you may run into design questions, which might be answered on one of these pages or the page for your plugin type.

+- :ref:`Thinking in Blocks and Tags<Data Model>`
+- :ref:`Working with Async third-party services<async-plugins>`

 Quick Setup
 -----------